Undistraction/box/README.md

 @include padding-left(10px);
 ```

-You also have a single `box` mixin that allows you to set all box properties at the same time by passing a map:
+There is also a single box mixin that allows you to set all box properties at the same time by passing a map:

 ```
 @include box(